Used Microscopes

 Hartnack and Prasmoski Microscope

 This is quite a rare microscope from this very early French microscope supplier.
 Hartnack and Prasmoski are dated to Rue Bonaparte Paris and this microscopes has this provenance engraved on its stand.
 It dates from 1890 and is all original with one objective and eyepiece.
 It has a push/pull focus mechanism with an independent drawtube.
 The stage has its original slide clips.
-This is quite a unique original microscope that is all original.
+This is quite a unique early microscope that is all original.

 SOLD